icapeli/Hudson-County-Time-Series/README.md

 ![image](https://user-images.githubusercontent.com/101752113/184947024-15944ed3-f611-414f-ac97-4248d5d6f2dc.png)

-For each zip code, the predicted value far outstripped both the actual value and the baseline value for the time period.
+For each zip code, the predicted value far outstripped both the actual value and the baseline value for the  prediction time period.
 The confidence intervals for each zip code prediction is also very large.
 In 4 of the zip codes, the confidence intervals veer into negative $ amounts.
 Also, the difference in RMSE for the baseline model(a shift of 12 months) and the predictions was large.
 Overall, the wide discrepancy in the RMSE, actual ROI and the predicted ROI and the wide confidence intervals may raise doubts about the efficacy of the model and its predictions.

 # CONCLUSION

 However, there may be meaningful reasons for the differences in RMSE, predicted and actual ROI and the wide confidence intervals.
 The wide confidence intervals are a product of either a small sample or a large degree of variation in the data.
 I cannot say whether the sample was big enough but the graphs of the prices suggest that the data has a high degree of variation.
-For each zip code in the dataset, there is a fall around the time of the Great Financial Crash or GFC(circa 2008).
+For each zip code in the dataset, there is a fall around the time of the Great Financial Crisis or GFC(circa 2008).
 The values start to rise again in 2011 and either stabilize or continue to increase.
 However, the larger trend, from 1996 to 2018, is a significant increase for most of the zip codes.
-To speculate a bit, the discrepancy evidenced in zip code value in the predicted data and the baseline and original data for the top 5 predicted values may simply be the model anticipating  that the prices will move toward where it might have moved if there had been no Great Financial Crash.
+To speculate a bit, the discrepancy evidenced in zip code value in the predicted data and the baseline and original data for the top 5 predicted values may simply be the model anticipating  that the prices will move toward where it might have moved if there had been no Great Financial Crisis.